History of the University of Santo Tomas: Establishment

 In 1609, permission to open the college was requested from King Philip III, which only reached Manila in 1611.
-On April 28, 1611, the document of foundation was signed by Baltasar Fort, Provincial of the Dominican Province of the Holy Rosary; Francisco Minayo, Prior of the Santo Domingo Convent; and Bernardo de Santa Catalina, Commissary-General of the Holy Office of the Philippines, which thus converted into University thirty-four years later.
+On April 28, 1611, the document of the foundation was signed by Baltasar Fort, Provincial of the Dominican Province of the Holy Rosary; Francisco Minayo, Prior of the Santo Domingo Convent; and Bernardo de Santa Catalina, Commissary-General of the Holy Office of the Philippines, which thus converted into university thirty-four years later.
 Notary Juan Illian witnessed the signing of the act of foundation.

 It was Bernardo de Santa Catalina who executed the document of foundation stating that "the residue of his (Benavides') legacy should be applied to the founding and endowing of a college.
-He carried out Benavides’s wishes and was able to secure a building near the Dominican church and convent in Intramuros for the College.
+He carried out Benavides's wishes and was able to secure a building near the Dominican church and convent in Intramuros for the College.

-The historians of the University affirmed that it was "the outgrowth if the early educational labors inaugurated by the Dominican Order shortly after the arrival (in this country) of its first missionaries in 1587."
+The historians of the university affirmed that it was "the outgrowth of the early educational labors inaugurated by the Dominican Order shortly after the arrival (in this country) of its first missionaries in 1587."